 The Investment Advisory Agreement will automatically terminate within the meaning of the 1940 Act and related SEC guidance and interpretations in the event of its assignment.
 In accordance with the 1940 Act, without payment of any penalty, the Company may terminate the Investment Advisory Agreement with the Adviser upon 60 days' written notice.
 The decision to terminate the agreement may be made by a majority of the Board, the shareholders holding a majority (as defined under the 1940 Act) of the outstanding shares of the Company's common stock, or the Adviser.
-In addition, without payment of any penalty, the Adviser may generally terminate the Investment Advisory Agreement upon 120 days' written notice.
+In addition, without payment of any penalty, the Adviser may generally terminate the Investment Advisory Agreement upon 60 days' written notice and, in certain circumstances, the Adviser may only be able to terminate the Investment Advisory Agreement upon 120 days' written notice

 From time to time, the Adviser may pay amounts owed by the Company to third-party providers of goods or services, including the Board, and the Company will subsequently reimburse the Adviser for such amounts paid on its behalf.
-Amounts payable to the Adviser are settled in the normal course of business without formal payment terms.
+Amounts payable to the Adviser are settled in the normal course of business without formal payment terms